-Opinion | The yearly conservative confab shows the peril of Trumpism
+Opinion | This yearly conservative confab shows the peril of Trumpism

-But even if it’s one of those disappointing speeches where the attendees start out enthusiastically cheering as he plays the old hits (a Trump speech without “Lock Her Up” would be like a Jimmy Buffett concert without “Margaritaville”) only to begin drifting toward the exits at the 90 minute mark, what matters most — especially to the ambitious Republicans who plan on running for president in 2024 — is the very fact of his continued presence.
+But even if it’s one of those disappointing speeches where the attendees start out enthusiastically cheering as he plays the old hits (a Trump speech without “lock her up!” would be like a Jimmy Buffett concert without “Margaritaville”) only to begin drifting toward the exits at the 90-minute mark, what matters most — especially to the ambitious Republicans who plan on running for president in 2024 — is the very fact of his continued presence.

 Even when CPAC attendees aren’t talking about Trump or listening to Trump, everything they do will reflect the way he changed the Republican Party and the conservative movement.

 Outside of some panels on China, there’s precious little policy discussion on the agenda.
 When policies are going to be discussed, it will be much more about how liberals are awful than about the choices Republicans will want to make about the future.
-I’m guessing there won’t be a lot of substantive policy formation coming out of the session entitled “Exposing the Climate Hustle with Kevin Sorbo” (yes, that Kevin Sorbo).
+I’m guessing there won’t be a lot of substantive policy formation coming out of the session “Exposing the Climate Hustle with Kevin Sorbo” (yes, that Kevin Sorbo).

 Instead, the conference is packed with culture-war rabble-rousing, warnings about socialism, and identity politics.
 As The Post’s David Weigel reports, no one is pretending that this is a forum to consider weighty matters of substance: